 China is not the Chinese Communist Party, and the Party does not represent the Chinese people and civilization.
 Rather, the CCP is a Marxist-Leninist organization that seeks world domination as it follows its deceptive and malign philosophy of struggle.
 Its influence weighs heavily on the external information environment allowing it to manipulate global narratives on China.
 Without a deep understanding of the CCP, all information and analysis on China are inaccurate and unreliable.
 SinoInsider leads the way in decoding the “black box” of China because our experts have a firm understanding of the CCP, especially its characteristics, operations, and factional struggle.

-The Sinoinsider team is a completely independent and free from Chinese government influence.
-This is essential to our commitment in providing unadulterated information on China’s elite politics to our clients.
+The Sinoinsider team is completely independent and free from the influence of Communist China.
+This is essential to our commitment to providing uncompromised information and analysis to our clients.